constellationcolon/essayer/_drafts/language-machine-learning.md

-There is a profusion of such techniques out there, but at the end of the day, they all tend to look for groupings of data points located closely together in some space[^cluster].
+There is a profusion of such techniques out there, but at the end of the day, they all tend to look for groupings of data points located closely together in some space{% sidenote %}What constitutes "close", and which "space" we measure such distances in, are determined by the data, its processing, the model and its parameters, and ultimately the practitioner themselves.{% endsidenote %}.
 So far so good.
 Drawing circles around dots huddled closely together seems the common sense thing to do.

 The trouble comes after we have drawn such circles.
 As cw likes to point out, unsupervised learning is often a giant fishing expedition—you never know if